Bryan De La Cruz Player Props: Marlins vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.2 K/9, which ranks 24th in MLB.

-- The Cardinals' 4.60 team ERA ranks 25th among all MLB pitching staffs.
+- The Cardinals have the 25th-ranked team ERA among all MLB pitching staffs (4.66).

-- Cardinals pitchers combine to give up the second-fewest home runs in baseball (84 total, one per game).
+- The Cardinals give up the second-fewest home runs in baseball (85 total, one per game).

-- Liberatore (1-3) gets the starting nod for the Cardinals in his eighth start of the season.
-He's put together a 5.68 ERA in 31 2/3 innings pitched, with 22 strikeouts.
+- Flaherty makes the start for the Cardinals, his 17th of the season.
+He is 5-5 with a 4.60 ERA and 84 strikeouts in 86 2/3 innings pitched.

-- His most recent appearance came on Sunday against the New York Yankees, when the left-hander threw 4 1/3 innings, surrendering three earned runs while giving up seven hits.
+- In his most recent appearance on Saturday against the New York Yankees, the righty went six scoreless innings while surrendering four hits.

-- The 23-year-old has put up an ERA of 5.68, with 6.3 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.